dirky9000/Online-Meeting-Software/README.md

 # Online-Meeting-Software
-In this project we are going to implement an online meeting software using WebRTC
+In this project we are going to implement an online meeting and chatting software using WebRTC

 ## Online Meeting
 We will not be building this project from scratch but instead watch this youtube video to use as a foundation and make sure everything works correctly on our computers.